parabuzzle/parabuzzle.github.io/about.md

 permalink: /about/
 ---

-Mike Heijmans has over 15 years of expierence in the tech industry.
+Mike Heijmans has over 15 years of experience in the tech industry.
 He is a Builder, Rubyist, DevOps engineer, public speaker, and open source advocate.

 Mike has worked at startups and large web companies specializing, most recently, in distributed data systems such as HBase and Cassandra.